jordy33/vnc-jetson/README.md

 ```
 sudo glib-compile-schemas /usr/share/glib-2.0/schemas
 ```
+Connect the Nano directly with HDMI and do the following:
 So go ahead and click on the “Settings” icon, and then the “Desktop Sharing” icon which is in the top row.
 ```
 Sharing: